tetratelabs/qcon-labs/docs/circuit_breakers.md

 If we open Zipkin (`istioctl dash zipkin`) and look at the errors, we'll see that the requests are failing because the circuit breaker is tripped (response flags are set to `UO` and status code to 503).

-Once you open Zipkin yo ucan click the **Run Query** button and pick one of the failing traces to see the details.
+Once you open Zipkin you can click the **Run Query** button and pick one of the failing traces to see the details.
 You can identify the failing trace by looking at the number of spans - the failing trace will have 1 spans, while the successful ones will have 4 spans.

 ![Zipkin 503s](zipkin-503.png)